woodard/libabigail/doc/manuals/libabigail-concepts.rst

 program.
 Examples of ABI artifacts are exported types, variables, functions, or `ELF`_ symbols exported by a shared library.

+The set of ABI artifact for a binary is called an ABI Corpus.

 .. _harmfulchangeconcept_label:

 Harmful changes